ggkarabas/CS403_LISP/README.md

 ## Output Information

-The output.txt file will include the output for the successful test run.
+The output.txt file located in the repository includes the output for the tests that are present in the Program.cs file.

 ## Features